jlfilip/Salesforce-Object-Refinery/README.md

 Step 4

-Locate and utilize the result data sets from your processing jobs in 'Salesforce Objects/Refined Objects/{Use Case Name}'.
+Locate and utilize the result data sets from your processing jobs in 'Objects/Refined Objects/{Use Case Name}'.

 ---